Fish1/data-structures-and-algorithms/chapter-14/readme.md

 In a linked list, the nodes will contain a pointer to the next node.

 The head node, is the first node.
 The tail node is the last node.

+Linked lists might not seem faster than arrays...
+Read O(N)
+Search O(N)
+Insert O(N)
+Delete O(N)

+But that are faster with insert and delete in some cases.
+That case being when we want to go through the list and delete many elements.

+If we had a list of all numbers, and we wanted to delete even ones.
+We simply iterate over the list and change the pointers.

+With an array, we would need to delete elements, and perform large shifting operations.